Join our CU Hawaii 'Ohana and say hello to the possibilities!

 Skills and Abilities:

-- Must be a self-motivated team-player who is flexible with working hours.
-Including occasional evenings and weekends for events.
+• Must be a self-motivated team-player who is flexible with working hours.

-- Computer proficient; able to operate Microsoft Office Suite and ability to learn software.
+• Computer proficient; able to operate Microsoft office.

 Education and Experience: